nhthieu/hieu-nguyen-website/contents/blogs/about-the-website.md

 - [ ] Comment section: I'm still not sure about this one since it will require a lot of work to implement and maintain.
 I'm thinking about using some BaaS (Backend as a Service) for this.
 - [ ] Multi-language support: I'm planning on adding Vietnamese support to the website since I'm Vietnamese and I want to share my knowledge with my fellow Vietnamese developers.
 In addition to that, I know French so I might add support for this language as well in the future.
 Not rooting for this one though, since I'm not sure if I will be able to maintain the translations.
 But anyway, fingers crossed!
 - [ ] More blog posts: I'm planning on writing more blog posts in the future.
 I'm currently working on a few projects and I'm planning on writing about them.
 I'm also planning on writing about some of the things that I've learned and some of the things that I'm currently learning.
 So, stay tuned!

-Thank you for reading this blog post.
-I hope you enjoyed it.
-If you have any questions or suggestions, feel free to contact me via email or any of my social media accounts.
-I'm always happy to hear from you.